If you like apples, you owe a debt of gratitude to Johnny Appleseed — whose real name was John Chapman — for helping spread them throughout America.

 In addition to passing along news from other places he visited, Chapman made sure to share his Swedenborgian beliefs during any stay.
 He'd pull out religious tracts and invite his hosts to listen to "news right fresh from Heaven."
 In the Harper's article, one woman recalled that Chapman's voice had been "strong and loud as the roar of wind and waves, then soft and soothing as the balmy airs that quivered the morning-glory leaves about his gray beard."

-Made American apples bloom
+He made American apples bloom

 Apples are heterozygous, which means that when you plant the seeds from an apple, each resulting tree will bear fruit that differs from the source apple.
 If you want to replicate a tasty apple, you have to graft a branch from the source tree onto a seedling.